urbit/urbit.org-reloaded/content/docs/userspace/full-stack/10-final.md

 +++

 That's it!
 We've built our agent and React front-end, put together a desk and published it.
-We hope this walk-through has helped you see how all the pieces for together for building and distributing an app in Urbit.
+We hope this walkthrough has helped you see how all the pieces for together for building and distributing an app in Urbit.

-The reference material for each section of this walk-through is listed [below](#reference-material), the source code for our app is available [here](https://github.com/urbit/docs-examples/tree/main/journal-app), and it can be installed from `~pocwet/journal`.
+The reference material for each section of this walkthrough is listed [below](#reference-material), the source code for our app is available [here](https://github.com/urbit/docs-examples/tree/main/journal-app), and it can be installed from `~pocwet/journal`.